Ganymede-Bio/website-docusaurus/docs/nodes/File/PDF_Read.md

 If a dict of dataframes is returned, the keys of the dict are used as table names for the corresponding DataFrames to store.
 The table with **results** as its key is displayed on the Flow Editor.

+If a tuple is returned, the first element is a table or dict of tables, and the second element is a dict of blobs.
+The blob filename will be referenced in the blob_metadata table on the Flow Editor.